Capsule Networks Do Not Need to Model Everything: Background and related work

-\textbf{Capsule Networks.} They were first introduced by Sabour~\emph{et~al.}~\cite{hinton-dynamic} and since then a lot of work has been done, both to improve the routing mechanism and to build deeper models.
-Regarding the routing algorithm, Hinton~\emph{et~al.}~\cite{hinton-em} replace the dynamic routing with Expectation-Maximization, adopting matrix capsules instead of vector capsules.
-Wang~\emph{et~al.}~\cite{Wang2018AnOV} model the routing strategy as an optimization problem.
-Li~\emph{et~al.}~\cite{nn-encaps} use master and aide branches to reduce the complexity of the routing process.
-Hahn~\emph{et~al.}~\cite{self-routing} incorporates a \textit{self-routing} method such that capsule models do not require agreements anymore.
-De Sousa Ribeiro~\emph{et~al.}~\cite{desousa} replace the routing algorithm with variational inference of part-object connections in a probabilistic capsule network, leading to a significant speedup without sacrificing performance.
-Since the CapsNet model introduced by Sabour~\emph{et~al.}~\cite{hinton-dynamic} is a shallow network, several works attempted to build deep CapsNets.
-Rajasegaran~\emph{et~al.}~\cite{deepcaps} propose a deep capsule network architecture which uses a novel 3D convolution based dynamic routing algorithm aiming at improving the performance of CapsNets for more complex image datasets.
-Gugglberger~\emph{et~al.}~\cite{res-caps} introduce residual connections to train deeper capsule networks.
+Capsule networks were first introduced by ~\citet{hinton-dynamic}, and since then, much work has been done to improve the routing stage and build deeper models.
+Regarding the routing algorithm, \citet{hinton-em} replaces the dynamic routing with Expectation-Maximization, adopting matrix capsules instead of vector capsules. \citet{Wang2018AnOV} model the routing strategy as an optimization problem. \citet{nn-encaps} use master and aide branches to reduce the complexity of the routing process. \citet{peer2019gammacapsules} use inverse distances instead of the dot product to compute the agreements between capsules to increase their transparency and robustness against adversarial attacks. \citet{ribeiro2020capsule} propose a new routing algorithm derived from Variational Bayes for fitting a mixture of transforming Gaussians. \citet{subspacecaps} model entities through a group of capsule subspaces without any form of routing. \citet{mandal} propose a novel two-phase dynamic routing protocol that computes agreements between neurons at various layers for micro and macro-level features, following a hierarchical learning paradigm.
+Since the CapsNet model introduced by \citet{hinton-dynamic} is a shallow network, several works attempted to build deep CapsNets. \citet{deepcaps} propose a deep capsule network architecture that uses a novel 3D convolution-based dynamic routing algorithm to improve the performance of CapsNets for more complex image datasets. \citet{res-caps} introduce residual connections to train deeper capsule networks. \citet{rescaps} further introduce residual pose routing to reduce the routing computation complexity and avoid gradient vanishing due to its residual learning framework.